Korunil/navisight/README.md

 # Why NaviSight Matters

+## What Makes NAVISIGHT Different?

+Unlike conventional maritime anomaly detection systems, NAVISIGHT combines:

+- Self-supervised representation learning
+- Multimodal AIS + weather + geospatial fusion
+- Behavioural manifold monitoring
+- Approximate nearest-neighbour retrieval
+- Counterfactual anomaly simulation
+- Explainable anomaly analysis

+within a single end-to-end framework.

+Most maritime anomaly systems focus on trajectories.

+NAVISIGHT focuses on behaviour.

+---
 NaviSight demonstrates how modern self-supervised learning, approximate nearest-neighbour search, geospatial analytics, and maritime domain knowledge can be combined into a unified anomaly detection framework.

 The project was developed as both a research contribution and an exploration of scalable behavioural AI for real-world maritime surveillance systems.

 More than 80% of global trade travels by sea.